treeverse/lakeFS/docs/use_cases/rollback.md

 A rollback operation is used to to fix critical data errors immediately.

 What is a critical data error?
 Think of a situation where erroneous or misformatted data causes a signficant issue with an important service or function.
-In these situations, the first thing to do is stop the bleeding.
+In such situations, the first thing to do is stop the bleeding.

 Rolling back returns data to a state in the past, before the error was present.
 You might not be showing all the latest data after a rollback, but at least you aren’t showing incorrect data or raising errors.

-## Why Rollbacks are Useful
+## Why Rollbacks Are Useful

-A Rollback is used as a stopgap measure to “put out the fire” as quickly as possible while RCA (root cause analysis) is performed to understand 1) exactly how the error happened and 2) what can be done to prevent it from happening again.
+A Rollback is used as a stopgap measure to “put out the fire” as quickly as possible while RCA (root cause analysis) is performed to understand 1) exactly how the error happened, and 2) what can be done to prevent it from happening again.

 It can be a pressured, stressful situation to deal with a critical data error.
-Having the ability to employ a rollback relieves some of the pressure, and makes it more likely you can figure out what happened without creating additional issues.
+Having the ability to employ a rollback relieves some of the pressure and makes it more likely you can figure out what happened without creating additional issues.

-As a real world example, the [14 day outage](https://devops.com/what-sres-can-learn-from-the-atlassian-outage-of-2022/) some Atlassian users experienced in May '22 could have been an uninteresting minor incident had rolling back the deleted customer data been an option.
+As a real world example, the [14-day outage](https://devops.com/what-sres-can-learn-from-the-atlassian-outage-of-2022/) some Atlassian users experienced in May 2022 could have been an uninteresting minor incident had rolling back the deleted customer data been an option.

 ## Performing Rollbacks with lakeFS